 This command causes a near-instantaneous commit in the repository, creating a new directory in revision 341.
 The new directory is a copy of /calc/trunk.
-This is shown in Figure 4.3, "Repository with new copy".1 While it's also possible to create a branch by using svn copy to duplicate a directory within the working copy, this technique isn't recommended.
+This is shown in Figure 4.3, "Repository with new copy".
+While it's also possible to create a branch by using svn copy to duplicate a directory within the working copy, this technique isn't recommended.
 It can be quite slow, in fact!
 Copying a directory on the client side is a linear-time operation, in that it actually has to duplicate every file and subdirectory within that working copy directory on the local disk.
 Copying a directory on the server, however, is a constant-time operation, and it's the way most people create branches.
+In addition, this practice raises the possibility of copying mixed-revision working copies.
+This isn't inherently dangerous, but can cause unnecessary complications later during merging.
+If you do choose to create a branch by copying a working copy path, you should be sure the source directory has no local modifications and is not at mixed-revisions.

-1Subversion does not support copying between different repositories.
+&lt;sup>1Subversion does not support copying between different repositories.
 When using URLs with svn copy or svn move, you can only copy items within the same repository.